Hickey Surname Meaning, History & Origin

-Hickey Surname Genealogy
+Hickey Surname Meaning

-Irish surname Hickey is an anglicization of the Gaelic O’hlcidhe from the word iceadh, meaning “healer.”
+The Irish surname Hickey is an anglicization of the Gaelic O’hlcidhe from the word iceadh, meaning “healer.”
 The name was the result of the Hickey clan’s position as hereditary physicians to the O’Briens.
 The Hickey name is sometimes spelt Hickie.

 O’Hickey Irish genealogy.